0.5. What the Review provides

 We also suggest how creatives and arts organisations can:

-These will both become increasingly important in the build-up and delivery of Bradford 2025 UK City of Culture.
+These will both become increasingly important in the build-up and delivery of BD2025.

 Please note that this review is based on existing research, and will in time require updating.
 Therefore, it should be seen as a ‘living document’ that we hope to be able to update as new information and research is undertaken.